 While bags can occur in conjunction with dark circles, these are more specifically related to swelling and puffiness.
 When there’s excess fluid buildup or fatty tissue stored beneath the eye area, skin droops.

-What Causes Them in the First Place?There are a plethora of reasons you may experience both dark circles and undereye bags.
+What Causes Dark Circles and Bags?There are a plethora of reasons you may experience both dark circles and undereye bags.
 Unfortunately, it’s not always as simple as getting better rest.
 Here are some of the reasons you may experience either or both:

 Both bags and circles can be hereditary.
-“One of the most common causes is genetics, as we may see more dark circles in people with darker or more olive skin tones”, Dr. Foad explains.
+“One of the most common causes is genetics, as we may see more dark circles in people with darker or more olive skin tones”, says board-certified dermatologist Dr. Mona Foad.

 “As we age, the skin under our eyes thins and we lose some of the fatty tissue”, Foad adds.
 The muscles around the eyelid area begin to weaken, causing dark circles to appear and the fatty tissue to sag.
 Look for peptides in your skincare to firm the skin (it also can help smooth away another common eye concern: crow’s feet).
 Zero-G uses a blend of peptides and brightening mica to give eyes an overall illuminating, well-rested effect.